 - Facilitate the return of law enforcement units to patrol activities and emergency vehicles back into rotation

-- Support increased training to deputies on improved law enforcement responses to behavioral health calls through Crisis Intervention Training (CIT) and Mental Health First Aid (MHFA)
+- Support increased training to deputies on improved law enforcement responses to behavioral health calls through Crisis Intervention Training (CIT) and Mental health related trainings.